-- Identifying IFIs Asset classes.

-- Specifying emissions' scope.
+- Identifying IFIs Asset classes. - Specifying emissions' scope.

-- Adjusting the standards' attribution approach.
+• Adjusting the standards' attribution approach.

-Furthermore, to measure the emissions from IFIs for the selected assets classes, emission data are needed.
-For instance, vehicle's fuel type-specific emission factor (e.g., kg CO2e/l diesel, kg CO2e/kWh electricity) and consumed energy at the household level (e.g., gas, electricity, heating oil).
+Furthermore, emission data are needed to measure the GHG emissions from IFIs for the selected asset classes.
+For instance, vehicles' fuel type-specific emission factors (e.g., kg CO2e/l diesel, kg CO2e/kWh electricity) and consumed energy at the household level (e.g., gas, electricity, heating oil).
 Data providers and technical resources needed for the development of the technical part of the GHG measurement tool will be covered in the second part of the report.